About Judith Farber

 Judith’s passion is environmental portraits, finding special moments of energy while achieving perfect framing.
 Her images portray simple folk in their day-to-day rituals showing the spirit and flavor of a culture, from the warmth of their faces to the simplicity of the composition.

 Judith is more than just a devoted photography teacher.
-She has an incredible passion for service making sure that anyone who works with her advances their life in some way.
-Her Coaching specialty besides in photography, is wardrobe and health where she supports women to look better, feel better and of course, see better.
+She has an incredible passion for service making sure that anyone who works with her advances their skills in some way.
+Her Coaching specialty besides in photography, is wardrobe and health where she supports women encompassing the whole body to look better, feel better and yes, see better.

-Purchase her new book: The Art of Seeing, In Street Photography
+Purchase her ebook on Amazon: The Art of Seeing, In Street Photography

 About Lorenzo Fariello